๐ŸŒฐ Ohio Eviction Notice Laws

 ๐Ÿ“† 7 Days

 For week-to-week tenancies, Ohio requires 7 days’ written notice before the end of a weekly rental period.
-This is common for rooming houses, extended stay situations, or short-term arrangements with weekly rent payments.
+Common for rooming houses, extended stay situations, or short-term arrangements with weekly rent payments.

 ๐Ÿ“„ Get Free Ohio 7-Day Termination Notice